b-vest/eddn-elastic-webapp/README.md

 ## Quick Install
-This is designed to work on Ubunut 22.04.
+This is designed to work on Ubunutu 22.04.
 It should work on other Debian based distros but I have only tested this on Ubuntu 22.04.

 To get this going quickly run all of the commands below.